Single-Peakedness and Total Unimodularity: New Polynomial-Time Algorithms for Multi-Winner Elections: Abstract

 \section{Abstract}

-\begin{quote} Many NP-hard winner determination problems admit polynomial-time algorithms when restricting inputs to be single-peaked.
+The winner determination problems of many attractive multi-winner voting rules are NP-complete.
+However, they often admit polynomial-time algorithms when restricting inputs to be single-peaked.
 Commonly, such algorithms employ dynamic programming along the underlying axis.
 We introduce a new technique: carefully chosen integer linear programming (IP) formulations for certain voting problems admit an LP relaxation which is totally unimodular if preferences are single-peaked, and which thus admits an integral optimal solution.
-This technique gives fast algorithms for finding optimal committees under the PAV and Chamberlin--Courant voting rules under single-peaked preferences, as well as for certain OWA-based rules.
-Under single-crossing preferences, Young scores can also be calculated.
-An advantage of this technique is that no special-purpose algorithm needs to be used to exploit structure in the input preferences: any standard IP solver will terminate in the first iteration if the input is single-peaked, and will continue to work otherwise. \end{quote}
+This technique gives efficient algorithms for finding optimal committees under Proportional Approval Voting (PAV) and the Chamberlin--Courant rule with single-peaked preferences, as well as for certain OWA-based rules.
+For PAV, this is the first technique able to efficiently find an optimal committee when preferences are single-peaked.
+An advantage of our approach is that no special-purpose algorithm needs to be used to exploit structure in the input preferences: any standard IP solver will terminate in the first iteration if the input is single-peaked, and will continue to work otherwise.